david-schaller/AsymmeTree/README.md

 ## Citation and References

-If you use AsymmeTree in your project or code from it, please cite:
+If you use AsymmeTree in your project or code from it, please consider citing:

 * **Stadler, P. F., Geiß, M., Schaller, D., López Sánchez, A., González Laffitte, M., Valdivia, D., Hellmuth, M., and Hernández Rosales, M. (2020) From pairs of most similar sequences to phylogenetic best matches.
 Algorithms for Molecular Biology. doi: 10.1186/s13015-020-00165-2.**